HL7/cqf-measures/input/pages/measure-conformance.md

 2. FHIR-based eCQM Measure and Library resource instances SHALL declare their profile.
 3. Proportion Measures SHALL conform to the CQFMProportionMeasure profile.
 4. Ratio Measures SHALL conform to the CQFMRatioMeasure profile.
-5. {:.new-content #FHIR-21107}Composite Measures SHALL conform to the CQFMCompositeMeasure profile.
+5. Composite Measures SHALL conform to the CQFMCompositeMeasure profile.
 6. Continuous Variable Measures SHALL conform to the CQFMContinuousVariableMeasure profile.
 7. Cohort Measures SHALL conform to the CQFMCohortMeasure profile.
 8. Libraries used with FHIR-based eCQMs SHALL consist of a FHIR Library resource conforming to at least the CQFMLibrary profile.